bimacakra30/LinuxCommand/FixAccountLockLinux.md

       ```

    3. Open the `[mountpoint]/etc/fstab` in text editor, and remove lines of the detacted devices
-   4. mount -o remount,rw /
+   4. Next step 'mount -o remount,rw /'
    5. Save and reboot, and remove the bootdisk.

 Done.